 I haven't looked back as I love sharing my passion for yoga with others.
 My life is also going the way it was intended, the path reset.
 I am in the moment, and spending well earned quality time with the ones I love.
 I now have control of my life teaching something I have a great passion and real life experience as how yoga can work.
 I now make the rules, and love spending time where I live in Cornwall, in nature, on the beaches, loving life everyday..

-Thanks to the guidance of a good friend, I have also recently taken up Nichiren Buddhism, chanting lifts my spirit, and helps me to see the right path, The practice combined with yoga gives me an ongoing gratitude for life.
+Thanks to the guidance of a good friend, I have also become a buddhist, chanting lifts my spirit, and helps me to see the right path, The practice combined with yoga gives me an ongoing gratitude for life.

 Its common to feel out of control.
 We try and do it all as thats what society dictates to us, and we either lash-out when we reach boiling point; or we might find an aerobic release through sport, or we just curl up in a ball and sleep.